mrb113/mrb113.github.io/_posts/2015-7-19-But-Can-We-Do-Better.md

 }
 ```

 Yes, that is a goto that you see!
-The goto has been unfairly prosecuted in programming classes across the globe and even by [Dijkstra himself](http://www.u.arizona.edu/~rubinson/copyright_violations/Go_To_Considered_Harmful.html).
+The goto has been unfairly persecuted in programming classes across the globe and even by [Dijkstra himself](http://www.u.arizona.edu/~rubinson/copyright_violations/Go_To_Considered_Harmful.html).
 As a former teaching assistant for many programming classes, I am fully aware of the monstrosities that students are capable of, so I do understand banning it from programming classes.
 You guys are mature enough to wield the power of goto... right?
 I'm trusting you to not commit any sins with it now that you know that goto is actually an industry standard in failure and cleanup cases.

 **...but can we do better?**